Average Interest Rate On A Hard Money Loan

 Your Own Investment

-You’ll likely be able to borrow up to 75 percent of the home’s purchase price or after-repair value (depending on the lender).
+You’ll likely be able to borrow up to 75% of the home’s purchase price or after-repair value (depending on the lender).
 This means you need your own investment and the more money you have the higher your chances of approval become.

 The more money you put down, the less risk the lender takes on.
-Take two borrowers for example – one borrow with a 50 percent deposit and another with a 25 percent deposit – they are both good borrowers, but the borrower with a 50 percent down payment poses a smaller risk of defaulting and may get better interest rates as a result.
+Take two borrowers for example – if one borrows with a 50 percent deposit and another borrows with a 25 percent deposit – they are both good borrowers, but the borrower with a 50 percent down payment poses a smaller risk of defaulting and may get better interest rates as a result.

 Experience As A Real Estate Investor